SUOlivia/Smash-Amiibo-Cheat-Tool/README.md

 ## Menu
 Hack: Simple and quick way to buff your amiibo's stats to 200 everywhere

-Restore backup: Restore a backup if previously backed up by the `Hack` function or the `Only dump appdata function`
+Restore Backup / Bruteforce appdata writing: Restore a backup if previously backed up by the `Hack` function or the `Only dump appdata` function / Writes a modified appdata to the bruteforced amiibo

-Only dump appdata: Only dumps a backup file
+Only dump appdata / Bruteforce appdata dump: Only dumps a backup file / Dumps the appdate of the bruteforced amiibo

 Custom file writing: Writes `/Smash amiibo cheat tool/write.amiibo` to the amiibo

+Appdata Randomizing: Randomizes the appdata of your amiibo (bruteforcing supported), this can be used for grinding rewards in smash for example

 ## Tagstates
 1: Stopped scanning for Amiibos/NFC tags